-Calculator: Is Your Food Spending Normal?
+Calculator: How Does Your Food Spending Stack Up?

 Do you have any idea how much you spend on food?
 A few of us here at Mother Jones tracked our habits and were surprised (and appalled) to see the damage.
 Suspecting we weren't alone, we decided to do a little research.
 The result is this calculator, which allows you to see how your spending compares to that of others in the United States, your city, and various kinds of households and income brackets.
 You can also compare your budget to USDA recommendations.